saakethk/saakethk.github.io/_posts/2025-05-04-Expanding-Nous.md

 I plan on splitting up [Nous](/posts/What-is-Nous/) into two main parts: finance, and news.
 Essentially I will be able to address two major passions of mine as part of one project.
 I plan on breaking down both of these applications into smaller projects.

 The long term vision for Nous Finance is for it to be a showcase of a profitable algorithmic trading algorithm which is able to generate consistent profits.
-The main essence of it will be based on my past year of [research](/posts/Implementing-Fundamental-Stock-Factors-for-Improved-Stock-Forecasting)
+The main essence of it will be based on my past year of research.

 The long term vision for Nous News is for it to be a all-in-one platform which allows writers to publish news articles that are verified and allows readers to see articles and sources on an in-depth level.